Fearing death and prison, maker of popular series on Uribe into hiding

 Daniel Mendoza

-The attorney added Monday, the day after the fourth episode of his series came out, that he was told that the prosecution was conjuring up criminal charges against him.
+The attorney added Monday, after the fourth episode of his series came out, that he was told that the prosecution was conjuring up criminal charges against him.

 We have evidence that a web is being woven against him by the most radical sectors of the right, including activists on social media, journalists from traditional media, some members of the El Nogal Club and, unfortunately, some members of the security forces.